 One could ask—and many did, even pre-pandemic—why people bother with New York City.
 The rents are blisteringly expensive; the food isn’t cheap; the subways and airports are an embarrassment, despite some of the highest tax rates in the United States; and long lines, once confined to the most popular midtown nightclubs, have now become a fixture of even the corner grocery store.
 Yet people kept on coming, many inspired by the city’s familiar message: “If I can make it there, I’ll make it anywhere.”

-New York has been blessed to have this economic foundation in such a grim year.
+New York has been blessed to have this economic foundation in such a grim period.
 The pandemic has been disastrous for hotels and tourism, event productions, cultural institutions, and gastronomy—all mainstays of the city’s economy.
-Yet tech has proven not just resilient but dynamic, performing better in 2020 than practically any other year in modern memory.
+Yet tech has proved not just resilient but dynamic, performing better in 2020 than practically any other year in modern memory.

-First and foremost, the next mayor must resist the temptation to extract the tech industry’s wealth and success.
+First and foremost, the next mayor must resist the temptation to extract the tech industry’s wealth and success via higher taxation.

 Startups and venture capitalists have been aggressively expanding for more than a decade, dating back to Michael Bloomberg’s administration, but the past two years have brought unequivocal proof of the city’s success in catalyzing one of the world’s strongest innovation ecosystems.
 Peloton, a local consumer-exercise hardware company founded in 2012, debuted on Nasdaq in late 2019 at an $8 billion valuation, only to see its value soar during the pandemic to more than $20 billion.
-In enterprise software, Datadog, a cloud-monitoring platform launched a decade ago, debuted around the same time at a similar $7.8 billion valuation; by early August, it had grown in value to more than $28 billion.
+In enterprise software, Datadog, a cloud-monitoring platform launched a decade ago, debuted around the same time at a similar valuation, at $7.8 billion; by late 2020, it had grown in value to more than $28 billion.

 Other New York City tech successes abound.
-Insuretech startup Lemonade went public in July at $1.6 billion before doubling its valuation on its first day of trading.
-Online used-car marketplace Vroom, launched on Nasdaq in June at $2.5 billion, is trading at more than $4.5 billion.
+Insurtech startup Lemonade went public in July 2020, at $1.6 billion before doubling its valuation on its first day of trading.
+Online used-car marketplace Vroom, launched on Nasdaq in June 2020 at $2.5 billion, is trading at more than $5 billion.
 In 2018, cancer-research service Flatiron Health sold to Roche for $2.1 billion, while AT&T bought AppNexus, a programmatic advertising platform, for slightly less, according to reports.

 It’s vital that New York not squander this achievement.
 The city will be sorely tempted to drain off some of the tech industry’s value to plug holes in the municipal budget.
 The tech industry already pays a large share of taxes, though, and it also has the intrinsic flexibility allowing it to migrate to any place that offers a better deal.
 So the next mayor would be wise to leave the industry mostly alone.